VennelaDoolla/VennelaDoolla/README.md

 # 💫 About Me:
 Hello People!
-I'm Vennela,<br><br>🔭 Working as a business analyst in Bangalore<br>🌱 Passionate about working with Data
+I'm Vennela,<br><br>🔭 Working as a business analyst in Bangalore<br>🌱 Passionate about solving business problems using Data

 ## 🌐 Socials: